AadityaArunSingh/ai-heatmap/README.md

 ---

 ## 🛠 How It Works
-1. Data Extraction: The exported JSON from your ChatGPT account (Settings → Data Controls → Export) contains all conversations.
+1. Data Extraction: The exported JSON from my ChatGPT account (Settings → Data Controls → Export) contains all conversations.
 2. Flattening Conversations: Python scripts extract timestamps from each message node (user or assistant) and convert them to datetime objects.
 3. Heatmap Construction: Using matplotlib, messages are aggregated by date and visualized on a weekly calendar grid.

 ---

 ### 🖼️ Output: Account Comparison Heatmap

-This heatmap compares usage between your old and new ChatGPT accounts in 2025:
+This heatmap compares usage between my old and new ChatGPT accounts in 2025:

 ![ChatGPT Account Comparison Heatmap](output.png)